ekohe/GL-CoreAI/README.md

 # GL CoreAI

-**GL CoreAI** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.
+**GL CoreAI** is a Chrome Extension that uses OpenAI/DeepSeek and GitLab API to summarize a GitLab issue from the issue's URL.

 ---